Latino Democrats tell Mexican president to get with the program and back Biden | Politics

 Latino Democrats tell Mexican president to get with the program and back Biden

-The Mexican president's hesitation over congratulating Joe Biden on his U.S. presidential election win drew flack from several Latino Democratic lawmakers who warned it risked souring a restart to bilateral ties after years of tension under Donald Trump.
+The Mexican president's hesitation over congratulating Joe Biden on his U.S. presidential election win drew flack from several Latino Democratic lawmakers, warning it risked souring a restart to bilateral ties after years of tension under Donald Trump.

 But after Trump threatened to upend $600 billion in annual bilateral trade with Mexico, Lopez Obrador used the newly created National Guard military police to help stem the flow of migrants and acquiesced to have migrants wait for their U.S. court dates on Mexican soil.
 "AMLO has been a co-conspirator in Donald Trump's efforts to undermine the human rights of vulnerable asylum seekers," said Congresswoman Veronica Escobar, using an acronym for Lopez Obrador's name.